Ox1de-crypto/Acer-E15-E5-57D4-Hackintosh-Opencore/Readme.txt

 WIFI
 Ethernet Port

-i normally use wifi adapter and My uni USB tethering as they block my wifi adapter because of hackintosh.
+i normally use wifi adapter and at uni USB tethering as they block my wifi adapter because of hackintosh.
 However, Its work pretty well.

 CPU:Intel i5-7200U